baltpeter/thesis-mobile-consent-dialogs/thesis/800_discussion.md

 * Analysis provides lower bound
 * Launching TODO % of Android apps failed due to certificate pinning bypass
 * Apps can trivally detect emulator/root/jailbreak, some change their behaviour based on that (e.g. make it impossible to use app)
+* HTTPS proxy can alter behaviour of apps.
+If app uses cert pinning and we don't manage to bypass that, the corresponding requests will fail, which may have an effect on the app behaviour.